kaiidams/Kokoro-Speech-Dataset/README.md

 ## Changelog

+- v1.3 Keep word separators in transcripts with '_'
-- v1.2 new metadata generated with a new align model
+- v1.2 New metadata generated with a new align model
 - v1.1.1 Added FLAC, MP3, OGG support
 - v1.1 Added more books
-- v1.0 Current release
+- v1.0 Initial release

 ## Credits